 This course focuses on some of the phenomena which have been identified as social problems in the United States.
 Among the issues discussed are poverty, gender and racial stratification, hyperconsumerism, changing family structures, inequality in the educational system, health care issues, the work environment, drug abuse, and crime.
 Particular attention will be given to the role of the social structure in the creation and perpetuation of social problems, and how social problems are interrelated.

 SOC 203W Social Problems (4 hours)

-The content of this course is similar to that of SOC 203, with the added opportunity to earn the W. This course also satisfies the LO 3 Global Learning B and Social Responsibility A requirements.
+The content of this course is similar to that of SOC 203.
+This course provides students the opportunity to earn the W and satisfies the LO3 Global Learning B and Social Responsibility A.